ninjaboynaru/RoyCo_Roofing/README.md

+Personal website made for fictional company known as *RoyCo Roofing & Construction*.
+This company is frequently mentiond on the online prank call show [Phone Losers of America](https://www.youtube.com/user/phonelosersofamerica)

-Static front end website using *Metalsmith* as a static site generator, and Gulp to automate building the site.
+The site is generated using *Metalsmith* as a static site generator, and Gulp to automate building the site.

+---

+In loving memory of Roy Gerbil **Cactus Cactus**

 ## Build Process